hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It controls what the VPC router does with subnet Outbound traffic
 	- It is a collection of Routes:
 	 	- [ ] They're used when traffic from a subnet arrives at the VPC router
-	 	- [ ] They contain a destination and a target: traffic is forwarded to the target if its destination matches the route destination
+	 	- [ ] They contain a destination and a target
+		- [ ] Traffic is forwarded to the target if its destination matches the route's destination
-	 	- [ ] Default Routes (0.0.0.0/0 v4 and ::/0 v6) could be added that match any traffic not already matched
+	 	- [ ] Default Routes (0.0.0.0/0 IPv4 and ::/0 IPv6) could be added
+	- Most Specific Route is always chosen:
+	 	- [ ] It's when multiple routes' destination maches with traffic destination
+	 	- [ ] A matched /32 destination route (a single IP address) will be always chosen first...
+		- [ ] A matched /24 destination route will be chosen before a matched /16 destination route...
+		- [ ] The default route matches with all traffic destination but will be chosen last
 	- A route Target can be
 	 	- [ ] An IP @ or
 	 	- [ ] An AWS networking gateway/object: Egress-Only Internet Gateway, Internet Gateway, NAT Gateway, Network Interface, Peering Connection, Transit Gateway, Virtual Private Gateway